BackyardBrains/ComputationalSpikerBox/README.md

   - **Each student** can have their own CSBox (if resources allow) to dive deeper into computational models, sensor readings, and even machine learning.

 - **Educational Goals**
-  - Demonstrate how theoretical neuron equations (Hodgkin-Huxley, Izhikevich) can be **interactively** explored.
+  - Demonstrate how theoretical neuron equations (Hodgkin-Huxley-Serbe, Izhikevich) can be **interactively** explored.
   - Provide a **hands-on** introduction to **machine learning** classification, bridging neuroscience, electronics, and STEM.

 ---